Martiless/quiz-time/README.md

 #### The website needs to allow users to:
 * Easily enter a username
 * Get live feedback of if the answer is correct or incorrect
-* See the correct answer if they answered incorrect
+* See the correct answer if they answered incorrectly
 * See a running total of their score
 * Provide a top 10 scorers board when the quiz has been completed